-Here's everything we know about AMD Ryzen 7000 so far.
+Here's everything you need to know about the new AMD Ryzen 7000 processors.

 AMD Ryzen 7000: Price and release date